 The main course selection, Mediterranean seafood and Spanish meats

 Seafood and fish choices are comprehensive, with prices starting at €16.90.
 Grilled salmon is the cheapest fish option, with hake, sea bass, monkfish, clams, turbot, prawns, and lobster all making the cut onto the à la carte menu.

 Restaurante Vela Beach specialise in dishes to share (platters have a menu section all to themselves), and a grilled seafood platter which includes half a lobster, four red spot king prawns, two crayfish and four clams weighs in at €49.90.
 Perfect for sharing or for those with a hearty appetite.

 The menu features nine different meat dishes including lamb chops and Angus entrecôte steak.
 The cheapest choice is the chicken curry with rice at €14.90 and we sampled the Spanish tenderloin steak for €23.90.
 Cooked to absolute perfection, and that´s not always as easy as it sounds.

-Chocoholics will no doubt be seduced by the chocolate and almond cake accompanied by lashings of hot chocolate made with 70% cocoa solids, or some diners might be tempted by a local Spanish desert such as the specialty wood-fired oven baked cake named after the city itself – the traditional Cake of Torrevieja.
+Chocoholics will no doubt be seduced by the chocolate and almond cake accompanied by lashings of hot chocolate made with 70% cocoa solids, or some diners might be tempted by a local Spanish desert such as the speciality wood-fired oven-baked cake named after the city itself – the traditional Cake of Torrevieja.
 A snip at €7.90.